Research papers

 The foundation teaches these procedures around the world and publishes papers so that more people may benefit.
 It also works to develop the next generation of biologic techniques.

-Here are a selection of our outcome, research and technical papers.
+Here is a selection of our outcome, research, and technical papers.
+A full listing of the published research papers is available here

 Meniscus transplantation in an active population with moderate to severe cartilage damage